OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 ####  setAsync(recurrencePattern, [options], [callback])

-Sets the recurrence pattern of an appointment.
+Sets the recurrence pattern of an appointment series.

 ##### Parameters: